 Last weekend the family and I launched the Freedom for the first time.
 It wasn’t quite “finished” in that I hadn’t varnished it yet, but I wanted to wait for the weather to cool a bit before spraying the urethane.

 The gallery below has some pictures from my trials and tribulations in fiberglassing the inside of the hull.
-The weave is mostly filled and I’m leaving it like this.

 Sunday was sort of a big day for me, as I finally got to take the Freedom off of the strongback.